minibolt-guide/minibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

 🚨 Try to put check `"Use Tor proxy at port 9050"` or `"Use Tor proxy at port 9150"` in `"Proxy"` settings tab if not connected for you

 ![Electrum Wallet tor check](../../../images/electrum-wallet-tor-check.PNG)

+⚠️**Troubleshooting note:** For those who already had Electrum installed on their systems with old server connections, is needed to clear the pre-existing cert of the certs folder.
+Follow these instructions:

+1. Shut down Electrum if it's running
+2. Go to C:\Users\<yourUsername>\AppData/Roaming\Electrum\certs (or ~/.electrum/certs on Linux afaik)
+3. Delete the certificate that corresponds to your node IP address
+4. Start Electrum again

 <br /><br />